uc-cdis/gen3-helm/docs/external_secrets.md

       # Name of the External Secret resource
       name: audit-g3auto
     spec:
-      #How often to Sync with Secrets Manager
+      #How often to Sync with AWS Secrets Manager
       refreshInterval: 5m
       secretStoreRef:
         # The name of the Cluster Secret Store to use.
         name: {{include "cluster-secret-store" .}}
         kind: ClusterSecretStore
       target:
-        # What Kubernetes secret to create from the secret pulled from Secrets Manager.
+        # What Kubernetes secret to create from the secret pulled from AWS Secrets Manager.
         name: audit-g3auto
         creationPolicy: Owner
       data:
       # the key inside the new Kubernetes secret
       - secretKey: audit-service-config.yaml
           remoteRef:
-          #name of secret in secrets manager
+          #name of secret in AWS Secrets Manager
           key: {{include "audit-g3auto" .}}
     ```

-The External Secrets resource will usually fail with "SecretSyncedError" when it cannot find the secret name that is supplied in Secrets Manager.
-If this happens, the secret may still exist in Kubernetes, but it will not be overwritten by the secret value in Secrets Manager.
-This is helpful to know if you want to enabled the use of Secrets Manager for some, but not all the secrets in a specific Helm chart.
+The External Secrets resource will usually fail with "SecretSyncedError" when it cannot find the secret name that is supplied in AWS Secrets Manager.
+If this happens, the secret may still exist in Kubernetes, but it will not be overwritten by the secret value in AWS Secrets Manager.
+This is helpful to know if you want to enabled the use of AWS Secrets Manager for some, but not all the secrets in a specific Helm chart.

 ## Customizing the AWS Secrets Manager Secrets Name.
-When pulling a secret from secrets manager, you want to ensure that the External Secret resource is referencing the proper name of the secret in Secrets Manager.
+When pulling a secret from AWS Secrets Manager, you want to ensure that the External Secret resource is referencing the proper name of the secret in AWS Secrets Manager.
 You can customize the name of the secret to pull from in the `.Values.externalSecrets` section of a Chart.
 You can see the name for the confiugrable secrets in a chart by looking in this section as well.

-Any string you put in this section will override the name of the secret that is pulled from Secrets Manager NOT the name of the Kubernetes secret that is created from the External Secret resource.
+Any string you put in this section will override the name of the secret that is pulled from AWS Secrets Manager NOT the name of the Kubernetes secret that is created from the External Secret resource.